 Huawei has grown rapidly over the past decade, and it does offer shares with dividends.
 Huawei has 142,315 stockholders who receive regular annual dividends.
 Huawei’s stock is 99 percent owned by its employees, and the founder, Ren Zhengfe, owns the remaining 1 percent.

 Huawei uses its stock allocation to motivate employees and reward them for good performance.

 You can buy Huawei stock if you are an eligible Huawei employee.
 Huawei only offers shares in its company to Chinese employees through its employee stock ownership plan.
 Huawei stock is not available on any public stock exchange in any country.

 Chinese Huawei employees can receive shares in the Union of Huawei Investment & Holding Co.
 The Union is a holding company that administers Huawei’s Employee Shareholding Scheme.
-Only 121,269 Huawei employees can participate in the Scheme.
-Interestingly Hauwei is wholly owned by its employees; no person or organization outside of Chinese Huawei employees currently own shares.
+142,315 Huawei employees can participate in the scheme.
+Interestingly, Hauwei is wholly owned by its employees; no person or organization outside Chinese Huawei employees currently owns shares.

 Huawei Stock Price

 According to Huawei’s annual report, the stock price was 7.85 Yuan or $1.21 per share.
 The share price is calculated by dividing Huawei’s previous year’s asset price by the number of outstanding shares.